smcalilly/smcalilly.github.io/_posts/2024-04-13-cindy-lee-jubilee.md

 > i hear it as a two hour album with motifs that come and go throughout the entire 2 hours, like classical music. your break down is definitely "sections" but it sounds like a unified work to me

 Then I went and read [his blog post about this album](http://www.fluxblog.org/2024/04/someone-to-believe-in/) and I liked what he said about it and how he wrote it.
 I thought his idea of it being a discography was interesting.
-It would fit the girl pop star persona, and there's kind of a Bowie-like evolution.
+This would fit the girl pop star persona, and there's kind of a Bowie-like evolution.
 Maybe that's part of what's going on, but it doesn't explain everything.
-No problem, we are both writing our own interpretations of the art.
-We are sharing what we hear, subjectively with our life experiences and history of music listening.
+No problem, we are both writing our own interpretations of the art, sharing what we hear, subjectively with our life experiences and history of music listening.

 I got a Twitter notification that Matthew Perpetua responded to my opinion: